In the guide below, we outline the potential pros and cons of bioenergy and biofuels derived from biomass.

 According to some reports, some of the major challenges or limitations to do with bioenergy and biofuels may not have been addressed yet.

-One example may be cost in comparison to some fossil fuels.
+One example may be cost in comparison to some other energy sources.

 Until these areas are are addressed, other types of energy and fuel may be more appealing.